gasparian/lsh-search-go/README.md

                              // in a min heap, where we then get MaxNN vectors },
     HasherConfig: lsh.HasherConfig{
         NPermutes: 10,                  // Number of planes permutations to generate
         NPlanes:   20,                  // Number of planes in a single permutation to generate
         Dims:      784,                 // Space dimensionality
-    },
+        PlaneOriginDistMultiplier: 1.0, // Defines how far from origin planes will be generated },
 }
 // Store implementation, you can use yours